 8 Inspiring Facts About Rosa Parks

 On December 1, 1955, Rosa Parks solidified her place in the history books by refusing to give up her bus seat to a white passenger—an arrestable offense in then-segregated Montgomery, Alabama.
 That quiet act of defiance helped kick-start the Civil Rights Movement and made Parks a household name.
 But it isn’t the only thing she should be remembered for.
-Here are some facts worth knowing about the icon, who was born in Tuskegee, Alabama on February 4, 1913.
+Here are some facts worth knowing about the icon, who was born in Tuskegee, Alabama, on February 4, 1913.

 1. Rosa Parks finished high school at a time when that was rare.

 Though Rosa Parks enjoyed school, she dropped out at age 16 to take care of her dying grandmother.
 When she was 19 years old, Parks’s husband, Raymond, urged her to complete her high school education.
-She received her diploma in 1933, making her part of the mere 7 percent of African Americans at the time to earn the distinction.
+She received her diploma in 1933, making her part of the mere 7 percent of Black Americans at the time to earn the distinction.

 2. Rosa Parks was active in politics.